 Utah Railway added a new 2000-foot storage track, called Jex, on the National Coal Railway branch.
 (Ax-I-Dent-Ax, December 1929, page 19)

 Utah Railway was working the most crews in its history: six mainline crews; two tramp crews; five yard crews; two mine run crews.
 (Ax-I-Dent-Ax, December 1929, page 19)

 The steam locomotives of the Utah Railway began receiving brakemen's cupolas, located on the tender.
 Locomotives in all different classes of service were affected.
 (Ax-I-Dent-Ax, July 1930)

 The new 3,000 foot passing track at Wildcat on the Utah Railway was almost complete.
 The passing track was built to handle increases in traffic coming off of the National Coal Railway.
-(Ax-I-Dent-Ax, September 1930)
+(Ax-I-Dent-Ax, September 1930, page 7)

 Utah Railway began hiring more crews due to the annual increase in traffic.
 (Ax-I-Dent-Ax, October 1930)